 Refund Processing Time

 6.6 Refunds (for eligible refundable tickets) can take as long as 6-8 weeks to process and may in some instances, take longer depending on your method of payment and the response time of the Third Party Supplier.
-The processing time is beyond the control of LycaFly as LycaFly has to receive the return of funds from Third Party Suppliers who may be located in territories where money processing rules or banking infrastructure is such that a refund will take several days or weeks to clear to LycaFly's UK bank accounts.
-Any refund amounts will be issued back using the same method in which the amount was debited from the Customer.
+The processing time is beyond the control of LycaFly as LycaFly needs to receive the return of funds from Third Party Suppliers who may be located in territories where money processing rules or banking infrastructure is such that a refund will take several days or weeks process.
+Any refund amounts must be issued back using the same method in which the amount was debited from the Customer.
 LycaFly will keep Customers informed of the expected processing time, where possible.

 Cancellations and Amendments to low cost flights by the Customer

-6.8 In the event that you fail to attend a flight by the required check-in time specified by the relevant Third Party Supplier, you and all travellers will be deemed as "no-show".
+6.8 If you fail to attend a flight by the required check-in time specified by the relevant Third Party Supplier, you and all travellers will be deemed as "no-show".
 In such instances, no refund from LycaFly or the Third Party Supplier will be provided.
 It remains the responsibility of the Customer to reach the airport in sufficient time to meet a flight departure.
-For particularly early flights, it might be advisable to stay locally near the airport to ensure you are able to make your flight in good time.
-It is advisable to give sufficient time in some destinations to allow for security checks and procedures which might be unusual or particularly time consuming.
+This means that you should aim to arrive at the check-in desk at least 3 hours prior to the allocated departure time for international flights and at least 2 hours for domestic flights.
+However, for particularly early flights, it might be advisable to stay locally near the airport to ensure you are able to make your flight in good time.
+It is advisable to give further time in some destinations to allow for security checks and procedures which might be unusual or particularly time consuming.
 In some locations, additional 'levies' or taxes have to be paid in local currency or by payment card before check-in can commence.
-Check with our authorisation representatives who will be happy to advise if this is understood to be the case.
+Check with us for specific information that might assist you.
 In any event, with all international travel, expect the unexpected and give sufficient time for your journey to allow for possible delays.

 Changes, Cancellations and Failure of Third Party Suppliers (including airlines, hotels and other transportation)